JudeWillmer/Windows-Server-2022-Administration-Lab/02 - Group Policy/README.md

 ## Objective

-Configure a **Group Policy** setting to apply a standard desktop wallpaper for domain users, demonstrating centralised desktop configuration using **Group Policy Management**.
+Configure a Group Policy setting to apply a standard desktop wallpaper for domain users, demonstrating centralised desktop configuration using Group Policy Management.

 ---

 ## Implementation

-I configured the **Desktop Wallpaper** policy within the **Default Domain Policy** using **Group Policy Management**.
-The policy specifies a centrally managed wallpaper stored in a **network-accessible shared folder** on the server using a **UNC path**, allowing the desktop wallpaper to be applied automatically to domain users when Group Policy is refreshed.
+I configured the Desktop Wallpaper policy within the Default Domain Policy using Group Policy Management.
+The policy specifies a centrally managed wallpaper stored in a network-accessible shared folder on the server using a UNC path, allowing the desktop wallpaper to be applied automatically to domain users when Group Policy is refreshed.

 ---